 "Materialistic things can only make you feel so good," Jordyn says of her best friend's farm-mania.
 Kylie spends money to "grasp at something" she "can't control."
 She wants what she can't have which is privacy, isolation, and simplicity.

 The farm theme is interlaced throughout the entire episode: we open with it, we touch on it in the middle, and we end with a frolic through a plot of grass (which is farm enough for Kylie at the moment).
 The episode also includes some dramatic moments in the aftermath of the Kylie and Tyga breakup, but it's strangely normal and low-key.
 She seems upset over running into him at Coachella —which, in a hilarious twist of events, can only be called "a music festival" because of strict laws around using the official name — but isn't everyone upset when they run into their ex when the wounds from a breakup are fresh?
-She also admits that she is tired of keeping up with her wacky and colourful hair colour looks, saying she likes to surprise her fans but it takes a lot of upkeep.
+She also admits that she is tired of keeping up with her wacky and colorful hair color looks, saying she likes to surprise her fans but it takes a lot of upkeep.
 "I don't wanna be a weirdo," she says jokingly (but seriously)."I don’t want purple hair — I’m over it."

 But of course, she can't be over it.
 This is her life!
-And low-and-behold Kylie did show up to Coachella with a crayola-coloured wig, an outfit that was typically extra, and a snapped a million pictures making her seem like she was on Cloud 9.
+And low-and-behold Kylie did show up to Coachella with a crayola-colored wig, an outfit that was typically extra, and a snapped a million pictures making her seem like she was on Cloud 9.
 And as if that wasn't enough, she acted like everything was cool as a cucumber at the time on her social media channels following the breakup, even posting videos of her listening to Tyga's music

 But now we see that she was really not okay at all — she hid out in her bedroom for days, according to her assistant, and wasn't acting like her fun playful self.
 It's interesting to see just how easy it is it to pretend like everything is okay on social media, for celebrities and for the everyday people in our lives.
 It's all a facade.
 We should all just go live on a farm.